Ma-Joie/sisters/README.md

 # sisters

-This site is a community site called sisters in coding.
+This site is a community site called sisters in coding with PHP